Skip to Content

 Carpenter Ant Up Close

-The carpenter ant usually gets its name for their ability to build nests so quickly.
+Carpenter ants get their name for their ability to build nests so quickly.
 They are fast workers and know how to excavate wood quickly and create smooth tunnels within the wood itself.

 Unlike termites, which also chew through wood, carpenter ants do not eat the wood itself.
 They only create tunnels underneath that allow them to move easily from one place to another.
 While they may be relatively small in size, these ants can cause excessive damage to your garden.